 Our communities

 The education sector is another area of focus with the opportunity to provide STEM sponsorship and support in local schools and colleges.
+Our IET bursary sponsorship further targets socially and economically deprived students to try and create a more level, diverse and inclusive STEM pipeline.

 Gender pay gap reports archive